workos/se-interview-nextjs-app/README.md

 - The deployed application URL
 - Login credentials to access the app
 - Any additional setup instructions if needed
+- A link to the completed Github repo

 ## Evaluation Criteria